 - When you want a custom story, not one from a template catalogue

-- When you want to choose an art style (Pixar, watercolour, Disney, custom)
+- When you want to choose an art style (Pixar, Watercolour, Disney, Ghibli, custom)

 - When the child is going through something specific that needs a tailored story